-Even a crude, partly ruined, and partly snow-filled shelter shed, would offer protection from a blizzard that was at least as good as a snow cave.
+Even a crude, partly ruined, and partly snow-filled shelter shed such as this, would offer protection from a blizzard that was at least as good as a snow cave.
 Strangely, and sadly, both men perished within 11⁄2km (<30 minutes' walk or ski) of this structure.